 Objective & Time Frame: The Collaborative is working with local property owners to implement Green Infrastructure projects in the Demonstration Watershed.
-We are using Geographic Information System (GIS) analysis to identify the most impactful opportunities for installing Green Infrastructure and approaching associated landowners.
+We are using Geographic Information System (GIS) analysis and hydrologic modeling to identify the most impactful opportunities for installing Green Infrastructure and approaching associated landowners.

 Project Spotlight: In early 2020, the Collaborative was able to install a raingarden at Deer Park High School.
 The rain garden will reduce the impact of the School’s footprint on Cooper Creek and serve as an educational tool to teach students about hydrology, ecology, and how human activities can impact our local environment.
 The rain garden was funded with a grant Green Umbrella received from the Duke Energy Foundation.
 It was installed by staff from Hamilton County Soil and Water Conservation District, OKI Regional Council of Governments, Metropolitan Sewer District of Greater Cincinnati, and Mill Creek Alliance.